 Religious/Spiritual abuse- Religious abuse can refer to abuse with religious components or overtones, to abuse perpetrated by a religious institution, or to religious cult abuse.
 Abuse with religious aspects or overtones might involve the use of bible verses to justify sexual abuse, physical abuse, emotional abuse, or neglect (Child Friendly Faith Project, n.d.)14.
 Threats of hell or damnation might be used to terrify children into compliance, or talk of demons or possession might cause children to fear their own minds, comply with abuse, or fail to seek help or treatment for physical or mental disorders or disabilities.
 Sometimes, religious institutions will knowingly allow or covertly or overtly sanction abuse within their community or engage in organized sexual abuse or human trafficking.
 Religious cults might engage in intense religious indoctrination and conditioning along with physical, sexual, and emotional abuse.
 Further examples of abuse that are often "justified" by religion include medical neglect, child marriage, exorcism, genital mutilation, conversion therapy for LGBT youth, or abandoning a minor for reasons such as the minor being LGBT or having differing religious beliefs (Bulwer, 2016)15.

-Ritual abuse- Ritual abuse is abuse that's done in a ritualistic manner.
+Ritualized abuse- Ritualized abuse is abuse that's done in a ritualistic manner.
 This most often refers to organized abuse with ritualistic aspects although it's sometimes used to refer to any sadistic or severe abuse that involves a mixture of physical, sexual, and psychological abuse.
-Ritual abuse may involve a group ideology, but such an ideology may be staged in order to deceive and threaten victims.
-Though this is most often associated with Satanism and Satanic ritual abuse, it has also been associated with allegedly Gnostic, Christian, and fascist groups (Becker & Coleman, 1999)16.
-Contrary to popular belief, ritual abuse does not necessarily involve cults, ritual worship, or bizarre sexual activities.
-Instead, ritual abuse might make use of sadistic abuse, real or staged acts of extreme violence, and/or religious symbols in order to silence or discredit child victims of more "mundane" types of abuse or, in cases of human trafficking, in order to produce certain types of child pornography.
+Ritualized abuse may involve a group ideology, but such an ideology may be staged in order to deceive and threaten victims.
+Though this is most often said to be associated with Satanism and Satanic ritual abuse (SRA), it has also been associated with allegedly Gnostic, Christian, and fascist groups (Becker & Coleman, 1999)16.
+Contrary to popular belief, ritualized abuse does not necessarily involve cults, ritual worship, or bizarre sexual activities.
+Instead, ritualized abuse might make use of sadistic abuse, real or staged acts of extreme violence, and/or religious symbols in order to silence or discredit child victims of more "mundane" types of abuse or, in cases of human trafficking, in order to produce certain types of child pornography.
 According to Dutch researchers Onno van der Hart, Suzette Boon, and Olga Heijtmajer Jansen, "Dutch clinicians increasingly have gotten the impression that many of these so-called SRA groups are linked with syndicated child-sex rings ... and other forms of organized crime.
 SRA activities seem to be a screen-- evoking disbelief among law enforcement agencies and other parties when reported-- as well as a means to ensure loyalty in victims, which is accomplished by instilling terror and guilt" (1997)17.

 It should be noted that not all abuse occurs within the home environment.
 Other signs of abuse may include a child displaying extreme fear of school, church, a daycare center, an extended family member or family friend's house, or another such environment; fearing or avoiding particular individuals associated with or working at such environments (BabyCenter Medical Advisory Board, 2014)27; or trying to avoid such environments through claiming to be ill or even trying to cause illness or injuries to themselves to avoid having to go (Blanco, 2011)28.
 Note that young children who are frightened of going to see an abuser or going to an abusive environment may genuinely mistake the physical signs of fear or anxiety for proof that they're ill (Campbell, 1991)29 and that prolonged stress can weaken the immune system and make illness more likely (Blanco, 2011)28.

 Adults who were abused as children are more likely to experience mental and physical health problems and to struggle with emotional dysregulation.
 Posttraumatic stress symptoms may prove especially problematic.
 Abused adults may have difficulties forming relationships with others may become abusers themselves or be continually re-victimized by others.
-They are at increased risk for suicidal attempts and substance abuse (Adults Surviving Child Abuse, 2015; National Society for the Prevention of Cruelty to Children, n.d.)8, 26.
+They are also at increased risk for suicidal attempts and substance abuse (Blue Knot Foundation, 2015; National Society for the Prevention of Cruelty to Children, n.d.)8, 26.

 Whether or not one is a mandatory reporter, anyone who witnesses or comes to suspect child abuse (including human trafficking) should report it to the proper authorities.
 It cannot be assumed that every instance of child abuse will be obvious or that every child will eventually tell an adult who is willing to act on their behalf about the abuse.
 Abusive families might seem normal or even happy from the outside, and children might be good at hiding the abuse, feel that no one would believe them if they told, or have already told someone in the past who reacted poorly or failed to help them.
 If you have reason to suspect that a child is being abused, report the abuse yourself.
 Information about reporting abuse can be found here.